funkybob/ugu/docs/index.rst

    spawned uWSGI worker 1 (pid: 25198, cores: 2)
    spawned 1 offload threads for uWSGI worker 1 spawned uWSGI http 1 (pid: 25200)

+We can even scale the number of HTTP workers independantly, using the ``--http-processes`` option.

 Compressed content
 ------------------